jiecui/MEF_import/README.md

 Mex file
 --------
 Several mex files are required to read MEF data.
+The c-mex functions will be automatically compiled the first time runing the code.
-After launch EEGLAB, run 'make_mex_mef.m' to build the mex files for different operating systems.
+Alternatively, after launch EEGLAB, run 'make_mex_mef.m' to build the mex files for different operating systems.

 Data samples
 ------------